rust-lang/book/2018-edition/src/appendix-04-macros.md

 > includes code to preallocate the correct amount of memory up front.
 That code
 > is an optimization that we don’t include here to make the example simpler.

-The `#[macro_export]` annotation indicates that this macro should be made available whenever the crate in which we’re defining the macro is imported.
-Without this annotation, even if someone depending on this crate uses the `#[macro_use]` annotation, the macro wouldn’t be brought into scope.
+The #[macro_export] annotation was mentioned above.

-We then start the macro definition with `macro_rules!` and the name of the macro we’re defining *without* the exclamation mark.
+We start the macro definition with `macro_rules!` and the name of the macro we’re defining *without* the exclamation mark.
 The name, in this case `vec`, is followed by curly brackets denoting the body of the macro definition.

 The structure in the `vec!` body is similar to the structure of a `match` expression.
 Here we have one arm with the pattern `( $( $x:expr ),* )`,